On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Mathematical model

 \section{Mathematical model}

-In this section, we present a minimal theoretical model aimed at capturing the essential dynamics of the coffee-ring effect (CRE) in polymeric or protein solutions, as observed in our experiments (see Section \ref{sec:Experiments}).
+In this section, we present a minimal theoretical model aimed at capturing the essential dynamics of the coffee-ring effect (CRE) in complex droplets, as observed in our experiments (see Section \ref{sec:Experiments}).
 The goal is not to achieve a one-to-one quantitative comparison with the experimental results, but rather to use the experimental observations as motivation to explore physical mechanisms that are not adequately explained by existing theoretical models.

 As discussed in the Introduction, most existing models of the coffee-ring effect (CRE) have been developed in the context of particle-laden droplets.
 To reproduce the formation of a realistic ring width, these models typically rely on the assumption of a maximum packing fraction $w_{p_c}$ \citep{Popov,Kaplan_Mahadevan_2015, sprittles}.
 This assumption leads to a separation of the droplet into two distinct regions: one where the local particle concentration is exactly $w_{p_c}$, forming the dense particle ring, and another where the concentration remains below $w_{p_c}$, corresponding to a dilute region.
-A more sophisticated approach, adopted by \citet{coombs2024colloidal}, is to introduce a concentration-dependent viscosity, which effectively models the ring as a region where particles progressively jam until they reach a critical concentration.
-These frameworks allow for a decoupling of hydrodynamics from the transport problem, significantly simplifying the analysis.
+These frameworks allow for a decoupling of hydrodynamics from the transport problem, simplifying the analysis to make it tractable analytically.
 While this approach is appropriate for particle suspensions, it becomes less adequate when applied to polymeric or protein solutions as, in such systems, there is no natural extension of a maximum packing fraction.
 As a result, the use of $w_{p_c}$ in this context is somewhat arbitrary in these systems and does not accurately capture the underlying physics of polymer or protein ring formation.
+A more sophisticated approach, adopted by \cite{coombs2024colloidal}, is to introduce a concentration-dependent viscosity, which effectively models the ring as a region where particles progressively jam until they reach a critical concentration.
+An advantage of this approach is that it is equally valid for particle suspensions and for solutions of polymers or other complex molecules.
+In such case, the critical concentration can be, for instance, that at which a gel transition occurs.
+However, as we will discuss below, this approach is still not able to explain the effect that the ambient relative humidity is observed to have on the drop dry deposit, as evaporation is still decoupled from the transport dynamics.

 In contrast, here we adopt a different approach in which the entire droplet is treated as a single continuous phase.
 Consequently, the equations we derive are valid throughout the entire droplet and remain applicable at all times during the evaporation process.